Alabama: State government

-Alabama is one of the very few states that does not allow the creation of state lotteries.
+Alabama is one of the few states that does not allow the creation of state lotteries.

 Taxes

 Taxes are collected by the Alabama Department of Revenue.
 Alabama levies a 2%, 4%, or 5% personal income tax, depending on the amount earned and filing status.
 Taxpayers are allowed to deduct their federal income tax from their Alabama state tax, even if taking the standard deduction; those who itemize can also deduct FICA (the Social Security and Medicare tax).

 The state's general sales tax rate is 4%.
 Sales tax rates for cities and counties are also added to purchases.
 For example, the total sales tax rate in Mobile County, Alabama is 10% and there is an additional restaurant tax of 1%, which means a diner in Mobile County, Alabama would pay an 11% tax on a meal.

 In 2020, sales and excise taxes in Alabama accounted for 38% of all state and local revenue.
 Only Alabama, Mississippi, and South Dakota tax groceries at the full state sales tax rate.

 The corporate income tax rate in Alabama is 6.5%.
 The overall federal, state, and local tax burden in Alabama ranks the state as the second least tax-burdened state in the country.

-Property taxes of .40% of assessed value per year, are the second-lowest in the U.S., after Hawaii.
-The current state constitution requires a voter referendum to raise property taxes.
+Property taxes of 0.40% of assessed value per year, are the second-lowest in the U.S., after Hawaii.
+The state constitution currently requires a voter referendum to raise property taxes.

+Historically, an Alabama excise tax "on the storage, use or other consumption in this state of tangible personal property purchased at retail for storage, use or other consumption in this state" was the focus of a 1941 U S Supreme Court ruling, Curry v United States.